 3. Palazzo Corvaja

-Grab a gelato at nearby Don Diego Gelateria, and wander around the building to admire its old stone stairs, quiet courtyards, and fresco-filled halls.
+We ordered a gelato at nearby Don Diego Gelateria, and wandered around the building to admire its old stone stairs, quiet courtyards, and fresco-filled halls.

 4. Teatro Antico di Taormina

-This beautiful Greek-Roman amphitheater built in 3 BC is still used today for concerts, plays, and film festivals.
-Come first thing in the morning before the daytrippers arrive to wander around the ancient remains of this stunning stage.
-You’ll immediately be in awe of the impressive backdrop of Mount Etna and the sparkling Ionian Sea!
+This beautiful Greek-Roman amphitheater, built in 3 BC, is still used today for concerts, plays, and film festivals.
+We arrived first thing in the morning, before the daytrippers, and were seriously blown away by the impressive backdrop of Mount Etna and the sparkling Ionian Sea!

 Book your skip-the-line ticket in advance here (we recommend choosing the earliest available slot).